aptech/docs/docs/CR-open.rst

     dt = close(dt);

-In the example above, the existing data set :file:`/data/rawdat.dat` is opened for appending new data.
+In the example above, the existing dataset :file:`/data/rawdat.dat` is opened for appending new data.
 The name of the file is in the string variable *fname*.
 In this example the file handle is tested to see if the file was opened successfully.
-The matrix *x* is written to this data set.
-The number of columns in *x* must be the same as the number of columns in the existing data set.
-The first row in *x* will be placed after the last row in the existing data set.
+The matrix *x* is written to this dataset.
+The number of columns in *x* must be the same as the number of columns in the existing dataset.
+The first row in *x* will be placed after the last row in the existing dataset.
 The :func:`writer` function will return the number of rows actually written.
 If this does not equal the number of rows that were attempted, then the disk is probably full.